 Go down the rabbit hole of beautiful Locorotondo

-Originally 100, the list has now grown to 258 little borghi (or towns) that personify Italy’s culture, people, and delightful beauty that continues to wow and enamor tourists from around the world.
+Originally 100, the list has now grown to 258 little Borghi più Belli (or Most Beautiful Towns) that personify Italy’s culture, people, and delightful beauty that continues to wow and enamor tourists from around the world.
 And they’re in good company!
 Now spread to France, Spain and Quebec, this idea of authentic and cultural tourism has inspired many other countries to highlight their secret gems and share their culture for the world to see!

 Looking out over Asolo

 One of Asolo’s private villa gardens

 Get to know more about these stunning towns and consider adding them into your vacation the next time you’re in Italy.
 May we suggest one of our very favorites and consistently voted the most beautiful in Italy, the coastal city of Otranto in Puglia.
 Or perhaps Elizabeth’s ancestral town of Gerace in Calabria!

 This little Escape Artist playing in her ancestral town of Gerace